 The preferred method of booking travel is for you to ask us to book flights, rail tickets or Eurostar on your behalf.
 You can only pay for your travel and make an expense claim if you have prior approval from the CDT office.
-We are able to book flights, puchase rail tickets for travel within the UK and by Eurostar.
-For rail travel within the UK, we can purchase the tickets for you in advance but you may need to print them at the train station.
+We are able to book flights and, puchase rail tickets for travel within the UK or by Eurostar.

 You are advised to always travel by standard air or rail class.
 Travel by premium classes is not refundable.